 - 4 tbsp olive oil

-- 200 grams tempeh, or 2 cups cauliflower florets
+- 200 grams tempeh or extra firm tofu or 2 cups cauliflower florets and/or chickpeas

 - 1 small red onion, sliced thinly